Frank-Lucas1304/Capstone/README.md

 ## 2. Serial Communication
 ## 3. Games
 ### Button Blitz
-Button blitz is a reaction time game.
+Button blitz is a rythm based reaction time game.
+The target starts from the center of the launchpad and moves towards the outside.
+The goal is to hit target when it is bright white at the edge of the play area.
+There are three song options for the game which increase in speed as the leve is increased.

+Song options:
+- BGM
+- Stayin Alive
+- Edance

 #### Design
+'''
+lol
+'''
 ### Drawing Mode
 #### Design
 ### Music Melody